This information is for people renting privately in Northern Ireland.

 Zero deposit scheme

-Some landlords will let you pay a one-time fee (usually one week’s rent) to a zero deposit company, instead of paying a full deposit.
+Sometimes you can pay a one-time fee (usually one week’s rent) to a zero deposit company.
+This would happen instead of paying a full deposit.
 This is called a ‘zero deposit scheme.’
 This option can be tricky, so it’s helpful to get advice before using it.

 Keep in mind, you: